 "Which would, of course, demoralize the Rangers.
 Leave them without guidance," Goldar supplied.
 He was obviously warming to the idea.
 "The Green Ranger could also destroy all the Command Center equipment, leaving them without communication or teleportation."

 "And then we attack," Rita said.
 Her blood was pumping in her veins, more powerfully than usual when she was planning attacks.
 This... it was going to be complicated.
 A long-term plan.
 But her plans had been too simple before, and they never worked.

 "That's all very well and good," Goldar said, "but how do we know this Tommy is right for the job, my Empress?
-We've only seen that one fight, and I don't think we have even the smallest idea of his power.
+We've only seen that one fight, and I don't think we have even the smallest idea of his skill.
 He may be merely an exhibition fighter with no potential for practical application."